Águila Blanca (heist): Arrests

 Most of the suspects, except Gerena, Segarra and the González brothers, were arrested during the morning of August 30, 1985.
-More than 30 separate locations (in the municipalities of Carolina, Caguas, Bayamón, Vega Baja, Luquillo and Guaynabo) were raided and non lethal tactics were used to ensure a trial, Puerto Rican authorities were not warned beforehand and no warrants were shown.
-The arrests in question were highlighted by an exchange of gunfire which blinded an FBI agent, in which Ojeda countered the intervention with a handgun and an UZI submachine gun after a telephone exchange failed to reach an agreement, giving him enough time to dispose of EPB documents.
-Afterwards, he walked outside and allowed the agents to arrest him.
+More than 30 separate locations were raided in the municipalities of Carolina, Caguas, Bayamón, Vega Baja, Luquillo and Guaynabo, and nonlethal tactics were used to ensure a trial.
+Puerto Rican authorities were not warned beforehand, and no warrants were shown.
+In one case, Ojeda opened fire on FBI agents as they climbed the stairs to his apartment in an attempt to hold them at bay.
+One agent was partially blinded by a ricocheting bullet, and the standoff gave Ojeda enough time to dispose of incriminating EPB documents.
+Afterwards, he walked outside with a pistol and an UZI submachine gun, but after a sharpshooter shot the UZI, the agents were able to arrest him.
 There was also controversy over the procedures, in particular over a 10-year old being allowed to go to the bathroom only with an armed agent by his side and the seizing of useless evidence such as an unfinished novel, cultural recordings and children's cassettes.
-That same day the first set of accusations related to the heist were issued, with Gerena, Ojeda, Segarra, Jorge Farinacci, Avelino González and Norberto González being the main defendants on charges of Theft from an Interstate Shipment, Interference of Shipment by Robbery and Robbery of Federally Insured Bank Funds.
+That same day, the first set of accusations related to the heist were issued, with Gerena, Ojeda, Segarra, Jorge Farinacci, Avelino González and Norberto González being the main defendants on charges of Theft from an Interstate Shipment, Interference of Shipment by Robbery and Robbery of Federally Insured Bank Funds.

 Several others were also charged, of which only Paul Weinberg was not accused as a member of the EPB, for a total of 19 defendants.
 Towards this argument, the federal government created a scale to systematically assign a portion of the seven millions to one of four banks; the Bank of Boston, the Connecticut National Bank, the New England Savings Bank and the Connecticut Bank and Trust Company.
 Gerena was issued additional charges of Aggravated Robbery of Federal Insured Bank Funds for disabling the guards.
 The defendants charged with Conspiracy to Interfere with Commerce by Robbery and Conspiracy to Rob Federally Insured Funds, Conspiracy to Commit a Theft from Interstate Shipment and Conspiracy to Transport Stolen Money in Interstate and Foreign Commerce.
 Additional charges deal with the transportation of the money, including two separate accounts of Interstate Transportation of Stolen Money, one for moving the money upstate and another for moving $12,000 for the gift giveaway in Hartford, and Foreign Transportation of Stolen Money.
 The FBI presented 1,300 wiretap recordings that they considered evidence along surveillance photos and the material confiscated in the discovered safe house and the RV.